Managing your data is crucial to the success of your business.

 Whether it’s perfecting the grammar in your marketing emails with programmable automation, integrating data from your favorite apps (there are tons), or streamlining the customer experience with custom-coded chatbots, Operations Hub has you covered.

 If you’ve got the budget for it, we recommend utilizing Operations Hub in conjunction with the entire HubSpot CRM platform.

 The onboarding process for Operations Hub was straightforward (as we’ve come to expect with HubSpot).

 We simply input our information, including the following:

 - Size of your team

 After that, we got started by using their trial guide.

-The guide suggested to check out some common use-cases for programmable automation.
+The guide suggested checking out some common use cases for programmable automation.
 There was a ton of useful information that helped us to really get going with Operations.